 The short answer: when considering the environmental and human impacts of organic cotton, it is a more ethical and eco-friendly choice compared to other materials, and a good option when shopping for new clothes.

 Conventional cotton farming accounts for 16.1% of the world’s insecticide sales and 5.7% of global pesticide consumption.
 This means conventional cotton can be a dirty crop for our soil and water supplies.

-Organic cotton, which is grown without these harmful chemicals, can reduce water pollution by up to 98%.
+Organic cotton, which is grown without harmful chemicals, reduces water pollution by 5x compared to conventional cotton.
 Reducing runoff from pesticides protects both the ecosystems and people that depend on the local water supply.

 When we talk about sustainability, we can’t just talk about environmental impacts.
 Fabrics must be supported by humane labor practices that ensure the health and safety of farmers to truly be sustainable.